nelsonjchen/gargantuan-takeout-rocket/README.md

 The general idea of these is to use a single EC2/VPS instance to handle the coordination and traffic.
 Congdon's solution clocked in at about 65MB/s.

-I used Azure's "Standard_L8s_v2" for my instance and that topped out at about 300MB/s when writing to the temporary NVMe storage.
+I used Azure's "Standard_L8s_v2" for my instance and that topped out at about 300MB/s when writing to the temporary local NVMe storage before uploading from that to Azure Storage.

 [vps_fxp]: https://sjwheel.net/cloud/computing/2019/08/01/aws_backup.html